IsharaSaranga/Real_Estate_AI/README.md

 ## Notes
 - All prices are displayed in LKR.
 The estimator blends heuristics with AI when available; it does not pull live MLS data by default.
 - Tag pricing adjustments are heuristic and additive (e.g., sea view +6%, pool +4%, needs renovation −7%).
 A provenance entry (`tag_adjustment`) documents the applied net adjustment.
-- To avoid committing build artifacts and caches, ensure a `.gitignore` exists at repo root.
-## License
-MIT (or your preferred license).